-Status as of 08/31/07: Awaiting Building Permit
+Status as of 08/31/08: Awaiting building permit

-Project Description: The Ford Center Addition project involves the replacement of the racquetball facilities and the construction of new office space for the Gymnastics coaching staff.
-The construction would result in a net increase of 7,200 gsf (new construction) of academic support space.
+Project Description: The construction of a new Athletics Practice Gymnasium for

+Basketball and Volleyball (21,092 gsf).
 The project is currently awaiting a building permit and therefore the gsf has not been applied to the 2000 GUP building area cap in this annual report.

-Development District: Campus Center
+Development District: DAPER & Administrative